Create the Check Processing Microservice

 $ kubectl -n obaas-admin port-forward svc/obaas-admin 8080

 Get the password for the obaas-admin user.
-The obaas-admin user is the equivalent of the admin or root user in the Oracle Backend for Spring Boot and Microservices backend.
+The obaas-admin user is the equivalent of the admin or root user in the Oracle Backend for Microservices and AI backend.

 $ kubectl get secret -n azn-server oractl-passwords -o jsonpath='{.data.admin}' | base64 -d

-Start the Oracle Backend for Spring Boot and Microservices CLI (oractl) in a new terminal window using this command:
+Start the Oracle Backend for Microservices and AI CLI (oractl) in a new terminal window using this command:

 $ oractl